-Where demand for places at nursery schools and classes exceeds the number of places available, the following admission arrangements are used to decide which children will be admitted to the nursery.
+The LA provides nursery education to three year olds and four year olds leading up to their statutory school starting age.
+Where demand for places at Sir James Knott Nursery and community nursery classes exceeds the number of places available, the following admission arrangements are used to decide which children will be admitted to the nursery.